 Declare Statement

-For DS2, all variables must be declared, in this blog in various illustrations of SAS code we have explicitly declared our variables by using the DCL statement or the equivalent DECLARE statement.
+For DS2, all variables must be declared.
+Throughout this blog in various illustrations of SAS code, we have explicitly declared our variables by using the DCL statement or the equivalent DECLARE statement.
 DCL associates a data type with each variable.
 For example here we associate our Analysis Flag 1 variable (ANL01FL) as a character variable of length 2.

 dcl char(2) an101fl;